-See the blue bowl concentrator videos at bottom of page
+See the blue bowl concentrator videos at bottom of page and see how easy it is to process your black sands and recover your fine gold.

 THE D.A.M.
-Gravity CONCENTRATOR BOWL or "The Blue Bowl" as it is commonly known will quickly recover your fine gold with only the water from a garden hose, or it can be rigged to recirculate with just a 12 volt pump (optional) and a 3 or 5 gallon bucket (not included).
+Gravity CONCENTRATOR BOWL or "The Blue Bowl" as it is commonly known, will quickly recover your fine gold with only the water from a garden hose, or it can be rigged to recirculate with just a 12 volt pump (optional) and a 3 or 5 gallon bucket (not included).

 Panning fine gold and black sand concentrates by hand is very difficult and can be incredibly tedious.
 The Blue Bowl can recover Gold as fine as talcum powder when setup and run properly.